meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### Array

-An array represents a collection of elements that can be string or arrays for instance.
+An array represents a collection of elements that can be strings or arrays for instance.
 An array is recursively broken into separate string tokens.

 #### Example